(50 ILCS 705/8.4)

 (3) The compliance verification form shall be in a form and manner prescribed by the Board and, at a minimum, include the following: (i) verification that the law enforcement officer has completed the mandatory training programs in the preceding 3 years; (ii) the law enforcement officer's current employment information, including but not limited to, the termination of any previous law enforcement or security employment in the relevant time period; and (iii) a statement verifying that the officer has not committed misconduct under Section 6.1.

-(4) The Board may waive the reporting requirements, as required in this section, if the law enforcement officer or the officer's governmental agency demonstrates the existence of mitigating circumstances justifying the law enforcement officer's failure to obtain the training requirements due to failure of the officer's governmental agency or the Board to offer the training requirement during the officer's required compliance verification period.
+(4) The Board may waive the reporting requirements, as required in this section, if the law enforcement officer or the officer's law enforcement agency demonstrates the existence of mitigating circumstances justifying the law enforcement officer's failure to obtain the training requirements due to failure of the officer's law enforcement agency or the Board to offer the training requirement during the officer's required compliance verification period.
 If the Board finds that the law enforcement officer can meet the training requirements with extended time, the Board may allow the law enforcement officer a maximum of six additional months to complete the requirements.

 (5) A request for a training waiver under this subsection due to the mitigating circumstance shall be in writing, accompanied by verifying documentation, and shall be submitted to the Board not less than 30 days before the end of the law enforcement officer's required compliance verification period.

 (6) A law enforcement officer whose request for waiver under this subsection is denied, is entitled to a request for a review by the Board.
-The law enforcement officer or the officer's governmental agency must request a review within 20 days of the waiver being denied.
+The law enforcement officer or the officer's law enforcement agency must request a review within 20 days after the waiver being denied.
 The burden of proof shall be on the law enforcement officer to show why the officer is entitled to a waiver.

 (c) Recordkeeping and audits.